jmcdowell15/final-project/README.md

 # final-project
-This is for SEO for my
+This is for SEO for my final project, trying to...